wp-plugins/cackle/readme.txt

 3. Administration menu

 == Frequently Asked Questions ==
-All questions send to support@cackle.ru and we will reply for 5 hours
+All questions send to support@cackle.me and we will reply for 5 hours

 == Changelog ==